hbs-rcs/hbsgrid-docs/devops_source/devops.rst

 (though of course this depends on how much has changed relative to existing environments).

 The conda-forge ecosystem is large and active, but there are still some programs that are not available there.
-In that case we either 1. install pre-built binaries directly from upstream projects, 2. build and install it locally, or 3. make it available via Singularity.
+In that case we either install pre-built binaries directly from upstream projects, or build and install it locally.
 An ongoing goal is to move as much as possible into conda in order to take advantage of automatic updates, package de-duplication, and other features provided by the conda ecosystem.